CodyReichert/awesome-cl/README.md

 * [trivial-imap](https://github.com/40ants/trivial-imap) - tries to make easy some common cases of working with IMAP servers, like reading emails from the server.
 A thin wrapper over post-office library (which is a fork of Franz's cl-imap).
 [BSD][15].
 * [mailgun](https://github.com/40ants/mailgun) - A thin wrapper to post HTML emails through mailgun.com. [unlicence][5].
-* [mito-email-auth](https://github.com/40ants/mito-email-auth) - Helper to authenticate a website's users by sending them unique code by email.
 * [cl-smtp](https://gitlab.common-lisp.net/cl-smtp/cl-smtp) - CL-SMTP is a simple lisp smtp client.

 ### Static site generators